MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab1/edX-DEV212x-Lab1.md

-# edX DEV212x Intro to DevOps - LAB 1 #
+# edX DEV212x Intro to DevOps - LAB 1, Signing up and configuring lab dependencies and prerequisites #
 This is the Hands on Lab for module 1 of the Introduction to DevOps course.

 The objectives of the labs in this course are to walk through the creation of a DevOps / continuous delivery pipeline that includes infrastructure-as-code, configuration-as-code, as well as code deployment.
 Although the labs aren't required to successfully complete this course, I highly recommend it, as creating a pipeline really gives you a feel for the power of DevOps.